self employed mortgage

 Why ghldirect?

 Getting a mortgage when you're self-employed can feel complicated.
-Our specialist advisers make the process simple by comparing lenders, handling the paperwork and guiding you every step of the way.
+Our specialist advisers understand how lenders assess self-employed income and help make the process simple from start to finish.

 • Specialist self-employed mortgage brokers